Home Cymbalta Lawsuits

 However, the district court denied the plaintiffs’ motions for class certification on Dec.
 18, 2014.

 Plaintiffs appealed to the Ninth Circuit U.S. Court of Appeals in June 2016.
 Their case was put on hold while the U.S. Supreme Court decided an unrelated case with similar legal issues involving Microsoft.
-When that decision came down in June 2017, Lilly pushed to have the class action against it dismissed.
+When the Microsoft decision was issued in June 2017, Lilly pushed to have the putative class action against it dismissed based on the Microsoft ruling, which changed the law regarding class actions in a way that worked against the Cymbalta plaintiffs.

-The Ninth Circuit agreed with Lilly and dismissed the class action in October 2017.
-As of December 2024, there have been no new developments.
+The Ninth Circuit agreed with Lilly and dismissed the putative class action in October 2017.
+As of April 2025, there have been no new developments.
 Drugwatch’s legal partners are currently not taking Cymbalta lawsuit cases.

 A Timeline of Cymbalta Lawsuits and Settlements